scrollback/autostage/README.md

 ## Features:
 * Comments links to autostaged server and integration test.
-* Stages the released branch.
+* Stages the release branch.
-* Creates auto PR on hotfixes to released branch
+* Creates separate auto PRs for each commit by each user on hotfixes to release branch.